wandb/weave/docs/docs/guides/cookbooks/tutorial-feedback.md

 1. **1st Evaluation (synthetic):**: We use LLM judges to evaluate our RAG chatbot on a synthetic evaluation dataset based on the documents the RAG chatbot is supposed to use as context to answer questions.
 2. **2nd Evaluation (user):** We deploy the RAG chatbot to a specific group of users and let them ask some questions and encourage them to give some direct feedback (reaction + notes).
 We track their reactions as positive and negative rates as live evaluation while it's running in production.
 3. **3rd Evaluation (expert):** We pull all question-answer-pairs with a negative reaction into an annotation UI and let experts annotate the given answer with help of the given feedback from the user.
-We save back the new annotated samples as a new version of the existing evaluation dataset and run evaluations again.
+We save back the new annotated samples as a new version of the existing evaluation dataset and run the evaluations again.

 :::note
 Regardless of the type of feedback generating a synthetic evaluation dataset based on the documents the RAG chatbot is supposed to use as context to answer questions is a good manner to generate a first representative evaluation dataset (question-answer-sources-pairs) that can be used to evaluate the RAG chatbot before gathering enough production data.